-When we started planning our destinations for Malaysia Penang was at the top of the list.
-This island city has a little bit of everything we love: street art, street food, culture, architecture, and more.
-Read on to discover how we spent our week in Penang, Malaysia from exploring the UNESCO Culture Heritage Site of George Town, to eating our body weight in Nyonya dishes and street food.
-We loved the “Pearl of the Orient” so much it’s made the top of our short-list of cities in Asian to consider as a home base in the future.
+When I started planning my destinations for Malaysia, Penang was at the top of the list.
+The island and has a little bit of everything I love: street art, street food, culture, architecture, and more.
+I’ve spent just over a month in Penang, Malaysia with trips in 2017 and 2019.
+This is everything I adore about the “Pearl of the Orient”, from exploring the UNESCO Culture Heritage Site of George Town, to eating my body weight in Nyonya dishes and street food.
+Here’s my Penang travel guide with where to explore, eat, and stay.

 HOW TO GET TO PENANG

-We arrived in Penang from Cameron Highlands via the 8 AM fast bus through Bus Online Ticket.
-The booking platform works with a wide range of Malaysian bus companies in order to provide travelers as many options as possible from reliable, comfortable, and efficient bus operators.
+I arrived in Penang from Cameron Highlands via the 8 AM fast bus.
+Reserve your seat using either of the Baolau or 12Go.Asia booking platforms which accept foreign cards and work with a wide range of Malaysian bus companies in order to provide travelers as many options as possible from reliable, comfortable, and efficient bus operators.
 There are many routes to Penang from other parts of Malaysia, such as Kuala Lumpur.
 Using the bus system is much cheaper than taking a private taxi and safer than taking the minibusses.
-Bus stands in Malaysia are seriously hectic!
-When we arrived in our station in Cameron Highlands at 7 AM we were greeted by many hawkers and couldn’t find any signs in English with timetables.
-Luckily we already had our bus tickets confirmed through Bus Online Ticket and all we had to do was locate the window for the bus company and show them our confirmation.
-Booking your bus transport in advance through Bus Online Ticket really makes traveling throughout the country much easier.
-Trust us, we winged it with a few buses and seriously regretted it!

 WHERE TO STAY IN GEORGE TOWN, PENANG

-We were invited to stay at the awesome boutique hotel, B Street Hotel.
-Of course, it is located on B Street, aka Beach Street.
-Beach Street is one of the many roads in George Town that has a fascinating history.
-It is one of the oldest streets in Penang and was founded around the beginning of the city back in 1786.
-At the time it was the street nearest to the water, hence the coastal name, Beach Street!
+It’s one of the oldest streets in Penang and was founded around the beginning of the city back in 1786.
+At the time, it was the street nearest to the water, hence the coastal name, Beach Street!
 Since then the land has been reclaimed and extended the shoreline so now there are two more roads before the Malacca Strait.
 In the 19th century, the street was lined with financial institutions and bank headquarters, making the road the central finance hub in northern Malaysia.
 Unfortunately, most of the historic buildings on Beach Street were destroyed during World War II but many others can be seen from the time period in other areas of George Town.

-No hip hotel would be complete without an awesome rooftop terrace and B Street Hotel has one of our favorites.
+No hip hotel would be complete without an awesome rooftop terrace and B Street Hotel has one of my favorites.
 The panoramic views from B’Roof are incredible as you can see many temples, mosques, street art murals, and more.
-There is 24/7 coffee, tea, and biscuit service in the reception and we often took our refreshments to the roof in the early evening to enjoy the sunset over George Town, a spectacular site that is not to be missed.
+There’s 24/7 coffee, tea, and biscuit service in the reception and I often took my refreshments to the roof in the early evening to enjoy the sunset over George Town, a spectacular sight that’s not to be missed.

 WHAT TO DO IN PENANG

 Have you been to George Town?
 What were your favorite activities?
-Tell us in the comments as we plan to go back again someday!
+Tell us in the comments as I plan to go back again someday!

-Thank you to B Street Hotel, for hosting us, Food Tour Malaysia for feeding us, and Bus Online Ticket for helping us get to Penang!
+I was a guest at B Street Hotel.
 All opinions and photos are my own.
 Please read the Miss Filatelista disclosure policy for more information.